Seeking to Restore Integrity and Public Trust in Our Justice System

 "Public safety override"?
 (Also called "PSO" in this hearing.)
 What kind of

-DUII diversion could hardly justify a $1 million bail.
+recent DUII diversion could hardly justify a $1 million bail.
 Recently, two young

 men were arrested for armed robbery in Bend, Oregon.
-The bail for the suspects was set at $152,500
+The bail for the suspects was

 To Judge Hart, Ketchem Is Guilty Before Trial

 Capital Street.
-And there was a dog that was injured and a cat was killed—that will have
+And there was a dog that was injured and a cat was

-but that is not true.
-Thomas Hart graduated from law school in 1986 and worked with the
+years," but that is not true.
+Thomas Hart graduated from law school in 1986 and

 Judge Hart continued, addressing Ketchem:

 and over for an extended period of time.
 And in fact, destroyed the house that

 the inside of that or not?"

-convinced Ketchem is guilty as charged.
+already convinced Ketchem is guilty as charged.
 And the trial date had not yet